-Drive up to Hawaii Volcanoes National Park and pay the entrance fee of $25 per car.
-If you plan on visiting the other Hawaiian National Parks (Haleakala National Park and Pu‘uhonua o Hōnaunau National Historical Park) within the year, you could also go for the Tri-Park Pass at $50.
+- Drive up to Hawaii Volcanoes National Park and pay the entrance fee of $30 per car.
+If you plan on visiting the other Hawaiian National Parks (Haleakala National Park and Pu‘uhonua o Hōnaunau National Historical Park) within the year, you could also go for the Tri-Park Pass at $55.

-You can choose to hike the Kilauea Iki trail in either direction.
+- You can choose to hike the Kilauea Iki trail in either direction.

 It’s very well doable to visit Hawaii Volcanoes National Park on your own.
-However, if you consider joining a guided tour, here are some excursion options.

 Best time of day to hike the Kilauea Iki Trail